lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Perception

-Make a stealth check against any number of targets to hide in plain sight, making it easy to perform sneak attacks against those targets or run away undetected.
+Make an agility check against any number of targets to hide in plain sight, making it easy to perform sneak attacks against those targets or run away undetected.
 If successful, you must then follow up with a move action or lose the benefits of this maneuver.

 ## Feint